Different Types of Transformers

 Operating Principles

-The operating principle of a transformer revolves around electromagnetic induction.
+The operating principle of a transformer revolves around the phenomenon of electromagnetic induction.
 When an alternating current (AC) passes through the primary winding, it generates a magnetic field that induces a voltage in the secondary coil.
 The voltage induced depends on the turns ratio between the primary and secondary windings.
 This principle enables step-up or step-down voltage conversion, which is essential for effective power transmission and distribution.
-Understanding how the magnetic field interacts with the windings highlights the critical nature of the transformer's role in electrical networks.
+Understanding how the magnetic field interacts with the windings underscores the critical role of the transformer in electrical networks.

 Advantages and Disadvantages of Different Types of Transformers